RussellGoychayev/PapaAJMusselSoup/README.md

 # <Project Name> by PapaAJsMusselSoup
-Anna Fang: role
+Anna Fang: Flask/Python & Database
-James Yu: role
+James Yu: HTML/CSS
-May Qiu: role
+May Qiu: HTML/CSS
-Russell Goychayev: project manager
+Russell Goychayev: project manager &  Flask/Python & Database

 ### Description of website/app
 This app is an app that is an app.